-For the benefit of its employees, Metropolitan has adopted a deferred compensation plan in accordance with Section 457 of the Internal Revenue Code.
-Generally, eligible employees may defer receipt of a portion of their salary until termination, retirement, death, or unforeseeable emergency.
-Until the funds are paid or otherwise made available to the employee, the employee is not obligated to report the deferred salary for income tax purposes.
-Metropolitan does not match the employee's contribution to the deferred compensation plan.
+Metropolitan provides a compensation plan in accordance with Section 457 of the IRC (457 Plan), allowing eligible employees to defer receipt of a portion of their salary until termination, retirement, death, or unforeseeable emergency.
+Within this plan, employees can choose between a traditional 457 plan, which is tax-deferred, and a 457 Roth, where contributions are made after-tax.
+For the traditional 457 plan, until the funds are paid or otherwise made available to the employee, the employee is not obligated to report the deferred salary for income tax purposes.
+Metropolitan does not match the employee's contribution to the 457 Plan.

-Metropolitan has established another compensation deferral arrangement in accordance with Section 401(k) of the Internal Revenue Code, a defined contribution plan.
-The 401(k) Savings Plan (savings plan) is available to substantially all employees.
-Metropolitan matches a maximum of 4.5 percent of the employee's total cash compensation in the savings plan.
+Additionally, Metropolitan has established a defined contribution plan under Section 401(k) of the IRC (401(k) Plan).
+The 401(k) Plan is available to substantially all employees.
+Employees have the option to contribute to a traditional 401(k), which is tax-deferred, or a 401(k) Roth, which involves after-tax contributions.
+Metropolitan matches employee contributions to the 401(k) Plan up to a maximum of 4.5 percent of the employee's total cash compensation.
+Any Metropolitan matching contributions will be made as pre-tax contribution regardless of the employee's contribution type.
 Amounts deferred by participants, Metropolitan matching contributions, and accumulated earnings thereon are fully vested.

-Deferred amounts and matching contributions, if any, for both plans are transferred by Metropolitan each pay period to a third-party administrator who coordinates the investment of such proceeds in a variety of investment vehicles in accordance with the instructions of each participant.
-Accordingly, neither the assets nor the related liability of each plans were included in the accompanying basic financial statements at September 30, 2023 and 2022.
+Deferred amounts, Roth contributions, and matching contributions, if any, for all plans are transferred by Metropolitan each pay period to a third-party administrator who coordinates the investment of such proceeds in a variety of investment vehicles in accordance with the instructions of each participant.
+Accordingly, neither the assets nor the related liability of each plan were included in the accompanying basic financial statements at September 30, 2024 and 2023.
 Metropolitan is not liable to its employees for any losses that may be incurred in connection with their participation in the plans.